OSGConnect/OUTDATED-tutorial-fsurf/README.md

      $ fsurf --output --id 20160119T100055-0600

 Depending on the computer resources available, a workflow will typically require 6-12 hours to complete.
-The output will be saved as an archive in the current working directory: 20160119T100055-0600.tar.bz2 .
+The output will be saved as an archive in the current working directory: `test_output.tar.bz2` where test will be replaced by the subject name .
 You can extract all the files in the archive using:

-    $ tar -jxvf 20160119T100055-0600.tar.bz2
+    $ tar -jxvf test_output.tar.bz2

  Similarly, you get the output of any completed  workflow with id `WorkflowID`

      $ fsurf --output -id WorkflowID
-     $ tar -jxvf WorkflowID.tar.bz2
+     $ tar -jxvf <SubjectName>_output.tar.bz2

 ###  Remove Workflows